coveo/plasma/packages/website/docs/ActionableItem.md

 An actionable item must be contextual and suited to the user's needs based on their selection.

-Use the divider line to divide actions into logical groups.
+Use a divider line to divide actions into logical groups.

 ## Labeling